mozilla/forecasting/simpleprophet/README.md

 ## Modeling Strategy

 The ```models.py``` file contains the production model specifications.
-The models were developed using the fbprophet framework by Jesse McCrosky.
+The models were developed by Jesse McCrosky using the fbprophet framework.
 The guiding modeling philosophy was to be guided by simplicity and intuitive fit, while informing the modeling process using conventional types of quantitative evidence.

 The evaluation of a forecast is fundamentally multi-dimensional.
 As well as the competing objectives of stability, accuracy, and non-bias, each of these objectives can be evaluated on multiple time horizons.
 This complexity makes a pure machine learning optimization approach extremely complex.